GfSE/SAF-Specification/README.md

 The System Architecture Framework Specification application is demonstrated using the **Fire Forest Detection System (FFDS)** example, courtesy of Tim Weilkiens.
 The Fire Forest Detection System example is based on the publication **SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML, Tim Weilkiens**

-The SAF specification is implemented by 3 tool specific profiles which are available in separat github repositories:
+The SAF specification is implemented by 3 tool specific profiles which are available in separate github repositories:

 * [Cameo Systems Modeler (by Dassault Systèmes)](https://github.com/GfSE/SAF-Cameo-Profile/tree/TdSE2023)
 * [Engineering Systems Design Rhapsody (by IBM)](https://github.com/GfSE/SAF-Rhapsody-Profile/tree/TdSE2023)